Donate to the Israel Hesed Fund

-Home > Worship > How Not to Have a Conversation
+Home > Blog > Worship > How Not to Have a Conversation

 Every week, the Union for Reform Judaism publishes commentary on the weekly Torah portion on their website.
 Rabbi Skloot is writing the URJ’s d’var Torah for the Book of Numbers, which we will share with you every Friday, here, on this blog.
 Shabbat shalom!